XRPLF/xrpl-dev-portal/content/tutorials/quickstart/batch-minting.md

   results += JSON.stringify(nfts,null,2)
 ```

-If the list of NFTokens exceeds your limit, the result will include a `marker` field that you can use as a parameter for the next `account_nfts` request.
+If the list of `NFTokens` exceeds your limit, the result includes a `marker` field that you can use as a parameter for the next `account_nfts` request.
 The `marker` indicates where the next batch of records starts.
-While the `marker` field is not null, continue to request another batch of NFToken records.
+While the `marker` field is present, continue to request another batch of NFToken records.

 ```javascript
   while (nfts.result.marker != null)